yonanator/CWM-ProgNets/README.md

-# CWM-ProgNets
+# CWM-ProgNets-Internal
-Welcome to the Programmable Networks course work module!
+Welcome to Programmable Networks Devices CWM!

-This repository contains the exercises for the CWM.
-Technical material and instructions can be found on Canvas.

-Please fork this repository to your user.
+This repository is organised as follows:

+* assignmentX - A folder dedicated to assignment X. Not all assignments have a dedicated folder.

+* scripts - Useful scripts for various assignments.
+Refer to the notes for guidance.